 Meticulous Inspection by Experts:

 Tobacco legend Aristides Garcia and his staff of experts oversee the fermentation process.
 Each leaf is inspected by hand and held to Perdomo standards.
-These time-honored traditions ensure consistency in each of the cigar blends.
+These time-honored traditions ensure consistency in each cigar blend.

 Additional Bourbon Barrel Aging:

-Perdomo takes an additional step by aging their tobacco in bourbon barrels.
-The char in American white oak barrels help to caramelize the leaf's color and flavor.
-This produces a tobacco that is bursting with smooth taste and rich flavor.
+Perdomo takes an additional step by aging its tobacco in bourbon barrels.
+The char in American white oak barrels helps caramelize the leaf's color and flavor, producing tobacco that is bursting with a smooth taste and rich flavor.

 Custom Wrapper Preparation:

-Perdomo cigar wrappers go through a custom made system to prepare them for use.
-This system opens up the hands of tobacco up to absorb the humidity.
+Perdomo cigar wrappers go through a custom-made system to prepare them for use.
+This system opens the hands of tobacco to absorb the humidity.
 This is a slow process to ensure that the wrappers are not damaged or bruised as they are humidified.

 Precise Bunching:

-Perdomo uses nothing but long filler tobacco in their cigars.
-Each professional buncher is trainer to place the seco, viso and ligero leaves in the correct position.
+Perdomo uses only long filler tobacco in its cigars.
+Each professional buncher is trained to place the seco, viso and ligero leaves in the correct position.
 This uniformity ensures a consistent flavor, draw and burn in Perdomo Cigars.

 Draw Testing Each Cigar:

-Perdomo draw tests 100% of daily production.
-This attention to detail takes time but ensures every single cigar meets high standards.
+Perdomo Cigars draw tests 100% of daily production.
+This attention to detail takes time but ensures every cigar meets high standards.

 Wrapped With Care: